gchickering21/DownBallotR/TESTING.md

 **Usability**
 - Is there data you wished the package returned but doesn't?
+- Are there built in functions you wish the package had that would make it easier to work with this data?
 - Is there a state or time period you tried that didn't work?
 - Any other suggestions for improvement?